Optimizing Connected Components Graph Partitioning With Minimum Size Constraints Using Integer Programming and Spectral Clustering Techniques: Computational Experiments

-The first set of experiments are presented in Table \ref{Table:M1M2}.
-The first column displays the instances identified by the 4-tuple $(n,|E|,\alpha,k)$, the second column describes the configurations used by {\PrimerModelo}, the third to seventh columns report the lower bound from the linear relaxation, the objective function value, the optimality gap percentage, the number of B\&B nodes evaluated in the optimization process, and the CPU time in seconds, respectively.
+The first set of experiments is presented in Table \ref{Table:M1M2}.
+The first column displays the instances identified by the 4--tuple $(n,|E|,\alpha,k)$ and the graph density (\( \nicefrac{2|E|}{n(n-1)} \)) is also reported.
+The second column describes the configurations used by {\PrimerModelo}.
+The third to seventh columns report the lower bound from the linear relaxation, the objective function value, the optimality gap percentage, the number of B\&B nodes evaluated in the optimization process, and the CPU time in seconds, respectively.
 The remaining columns show the lower bound, the objective function value, the optimality gap, the number of Branch \& Bound (B\&B) nodes and the CPU time in seconds for different configurations of {\SegundoModelo}.
+All IP formulations were solved using a cut-disabled configuration of Gurobi {(namely, we set the following parameter values \texttt{PreCrush = 1}, \texttt{Cuts = 0}, \texttt{Presolve = 0}).}

-The latter set of experiments show a remarkable behavior of all the implemented valid inequalities.
-In particular, {\LBC} inequality decreases significantly the number of explored nodes of the B\&B tree and the optimality gap.
+The experiments show a remarkable behavior of all the implemented valid inequalities.
+In particular, the {\LBC} inequality decreases significantly the number of explored nodes of the B\&B tree and the optimality gap.
 However, for a reduced number of instances, {\LBC} works pretty well when it is combined with {\SPC} (see for example instance $(55,6,9)$).
 Additionally, it is important to see that all instances for the first formulation are solved up to optimality considering several configurations.
-Specifically, {\PrimerModelo} with {\SPC} \& {\LBC} reports the smallest CPU time in most of these instances.
+Specifically, {\PrimerModelo} with {\SPC} \& {\LBC} reports the smallest CPU time in most of these instances. \review{Note also that certain combinations of valid inequalities are more effective than others as these combinations approximate the convex hull of the set of feasible integer points.
+Indeed, observe that the combination {\LC}, {\SPC}, and {\LBC} produces a lower bound that is greater than or equal to any other combination of inequalities, regardless of model {\PrimerModelo} or {\SegundoModelo}.
+At last, observe that any combination of inequalities helps the solver to determine a higher lower bound for all instances of {\SegundoModelo}. }

+{ The second set of experiments compares our proposed spectral-assisted heuristic, Algorithm \ref{alg_PartitionG}, and its variant by replacing Step \ref{Step12} with Algorithm 1 of \cite{Li2009}.
+The two variants are denoted by {\CGC}--A and {\CGC}--B, respectively.
+The results are displayed in Table \ref{Table:ColGen_Spectrals}.
+Similarly to the previous test, the first column describes each instance by its size and partition parameters, the graph density is included in the second column, the third to sixth columns and the seventh to last columns summarize the outputs of solving {\TercerModelo} with {\CGC}--A and {\CGC}--B, respectively.
+Precisely, the value of the objective function, the number of explored nodes in the B\&B process, the total number of columns (i.e., connected components) that were added by the selected heuristic, and the CPU time in seconds for solving the IP were reported for each instance. }